mthirion/amqstreams-calculator/guide.md

 2. We need to respect the fault tolerance factor, which means the ability to support the full workload with a reduced number of nodes

 ## KafkaConnect technology
-KafkaConnect is a standardized technology to integrate with Kafka, which leverages the Kafak Producer and Consumer API.
+KafkaConnect is a standardized connectivity mechanism that leverages the native Kafka Producer and Consumer API.
-It follows an "application server clustering" pattern.
-Connectors are deployed on a node that can be scaled out, so a KafkaConnect node can run one or more "connector", which themselves can run "tasks" (or processes).
+It consists in a group of Wroker nodes onto which mulitple Connectors can be deployed, each connector possibly acting as a Source or a Sink, and each of them able to run tasks.
-For high availability, a minimum of 2 nodes is therefore recommended.
+For high availability, a minimum of 2 Worker nodes is required.

-To properly evaluate the resources required for a KafkaConnect-based client cluster is key because Mirror Maker 2, the native solution that allows the replication of data between multiple Kafka clusters, entirely relies on this technology.
-It's a crucial computation because only the optimal performance of the Mirror Maker 2 cluster can (somehow) guarantee that the replication is following at near real time.
+Mirror Maker 2, the native solution that allows the replication of data between multiple Kafka clusters, entirely relies on this technology.
+Properly sizing Mirror Maker is crucial because only the optimal performance can (somehow) guarantee a near real time replication of the data.

-The replication of data between Kafak cluster is an important feature because Kafka relies on a Zookeeper database to maintain its state, which has very strict network latency requirements, most of the time preventing a Kafka cluster to be stretched across multiple data centers.
+The AMQ Streams control plane has very strict network latency requirements, which most of the time prevent an AMQ Streams cluster to be stretched across multiple data centers.
+For that reason, the replication of data between 2 Kafka cluster near real time is a key feature.

-For the reasons exposed above, the sizing will be limited to MirrorMaker, which stands as a Source KafkaConnect connector.

-### Mirror Maker 2
-Contrary to the cluster itself, which is more memory and disk bound, Kafka Connect will be CPU bound.

-The rules used to evaluate the size of Mirror Maker and the underlying KafkaConnect cluster are:
-- We always need a minimum of 2 nodes for high availability
-- The number of Tasks equals the number of partitions to replicate
-- 1 CPU thread is requird for each 2 tasks
-_A 2 sockets, 6 cores per socket, bi-threaded server would be able to process a maximum of 48 tasks_
-- Each task requires 10MB of java memory, not counting the size of the in-transit data.
+The KafkaConnect technology doesn't require data persistence, so the resulting processes are more CPU-bound than memory-bound.
+For the computation of the memory, we can remember that each task requires about 10MB of java memory, not counting the size of the in-transit data.
-_50 tasks requires 50*10M = 500M of java memory for threading only_
+_For eample, 50 tasks requires 50*10M = 500M of java memory for threading only_

+### Heavyweight KafkaConnect connectors
+The sizing of a KafkaConnect cluster only indirectly depends on the number of connectors deployed to it, which is more an architectural concern.
+However, it directly depends on the number of tasks to run.
+Some KafkaConnect connectors only run one task (i.e. Debezium).
+Others run mulitple tasks, corresponding to consumers belonging to the same consumer group.
+As a consequence, the best practive for the latter case is to set the number of tasks to the number of partitions to work on.
+Pure parallelism would require 1 vcpu per task.  however, it's common to use a limit of "x tasks per vcpu" instead to not oversize the cluser and end up with unnecessary costs.
+The Splunk connector, for instance, expecting to process a very high throughput, recommends 2 tasks per vcpu.
+This means that a 2 sockets, 6 cores per socket, bi-threaded host would be able to process a maximum of 48 tasks.

+### Mirror Maker

+Mirror Maker is rather a lightweight connector.
+Using the rule of 1 vcpu for each 2 tasks would lead to gigantic clusters, as the total number of tasks required is equal to the total number of partition in the cluster.

+Another approach, for this particular connector, is to just apply a total number of vcpu roughly equals to the number of vcpu in the cluster, in order to achieve a near real time processing independently of the speed of the actual cluster.